benmandrew/benmandrew.github.io/_posts/2018-04-21-writing-a-bezier-curve-plotter.markdown

 - The other lines that you can see in the gifs are connecting the layers above the drawing point, with the static white lines being the top layer construction layer.
 They were drawn by traversing each layer and connecting adjacent points with lines.
 I think it makes it look very cool.
 - [Here](https://github.com/benmandrew/BezierCurve2D) is a github repo of my version of this.
 Keep in mind that I wrote this a good while ago, and so it’s pretty bad in places (i.e. all of it).
 Do not take *any* of the practices used in it, please.
-- [Here](https://github.com/benmandrew/BezierCurve3D) is another bezier curve plotter, except using the Unity3D Engine.
+- [Here](https://github.com/benmandrew/BezierCurve3D) is another bézier curve plotter, except using the Unity3D Engine.
 This I made much more recently, so it might be good to look at.

 <div class="img-caption">
   <img src="{{ site.s3_path }}/bezier/unity.png" class="img-fluid" style="width: 50%">
-  <p>Unity3D bezier curve, without rendering construction lines<br>
+  <p>Unity3D bézier curve, without rendering construction lines<br>
   <a href="#">Here's an interactive example!</a></p>
 </div>

-- If bezier curves interest you, [cubic splines](http://mathworld.wolfram.com/CubicSpline.html) are a very similar alternative, the main difference being that the curve defined by a cubic spline passes through all of it’s control points, whereas in a bezier curve, the control points act as more of a guide, or an attractive force*pulling* the curve towards it.
+- If bézier curves interest you, [cubic splines](http://mathworld.wolfram.com/CubicSpline.html) are a very similar alternative, the main difference being that the curve defined by a cubic spline passes through all of it’s control points, whereas in a bézier curve, the control points act as more of a guide, or an attractive force*pulling* the curve towards it.
 They don’t necessarily have to pass *through* those points.
-In real world applications, cubic splines tend to be more useful than bezier curves, but require quite a bit more maths.
+In real world applications, cubic splines tend to be more useful than bézier curves, but require quite a bit more maths.
-- Bezier curves can be created in any dimension you wish, above in the Unity version I made it’s in 3D, but if somebody somehow made a 4D or even higher dimension implementation that would be awesome.
+- Bézier curves can be created in any dimension you wish, above in the Unity version I made it’s in 3D, but if somebody somehow made a 4D or even higher dimension implementation that would be awesome.

 And that is all!
 I hope some of that was useful, and I would recommend attempting to implement it if you have the time.